 PET bottles shall be approved after testing the storage stability test (11.4) and migration test (11.5) in the initial stage between the bottles manufacturer and the brand owner.
 These are type tests and are not routine tests.
 Thereafter these tests shall be performed every three years.
 This cycle of tests shall begin afresh, whenever there is a change in the material constituents of the bottles or the components thereof.

-ANNEX E

-(Foreword)

-COMMITTEE COMPOSITION

-Plastics Packaging Sectional Committee, PCD 21